All Episodes

 In other words, whatever happens, he's going to have taken a position on it in December of 2008.

-So up against us, as I say on television, you see the Democrat Party, the leftists, all the blogs having a giant argument among themselves thinking Obama has sold them out.
+So up against this, as I say, on television, you see the Democrat Party, the leftists, all the blogs having a giant argument among themselves, saying Obama has sold them out.

 And I don't doubt that they feel that way.